kerns/commander-v/README.md

 2. Right-click on one of the selected files and choose `Commander V` from the context menu – or use the keyboard shortcut `Shift + Cmd + V` to trigger Commander V on the active tab
 3. The content of the selected files with an ASCII tree view of your project is merged and added to your clipboard

-## Configuration
+## Optional Configuration

 Global settings can be configured in your Visual Studio Code extension settings, under "Commander V".
-A local override of your global settings can be configured on a per-project basis via a `v.config.js` placed on the root of your project.
+A local override of your global settings can also be configured on a per-project basis via a `v.config.js` placed on the root of your project.
 Changes require a restart of VS Code.

-### Configurable settings:
+### Configurable settings (Optional):

 - **`includeProjectTree`**: Prepends your project's directory structure to the output in ASCII format _(boolean)_
 - **`projectTreeDepth`**: Maximum depth for the project tree _(number)_